leon4rd/test/README.md

-## Why did the half blind man fall in the well?
-Because he couldn't see that well!
+## What's the difference between a hippo and a zippo?
+One is really heavy, the other is a little lighter.